bhagyashriyogeshpatil/TinySwimmers/README.md

   - It includes links to Logo, Home page, Courses and Register page.
 Also nav bar is identical in each page to allow for easy navigation.
   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
   - Responsive navigation ensures that users can navigate the website effectively regardless of the device they are using.
+  - The aria-label attribute is used to provide a labels or descriptions to elements that might not have a visible label, mainly for accessibility purposes.

 ![Nav Bar]()